The Placement of a Blemish and the Placement of an Aggada

 "No!"
 He took him by the hands, picked him up and threw him out.

-Bar Kamtza said: "Since the rabbis were sitting there and did not protest, it seems that they were pleased with what happened.
-I will go and slander them before the emperor."
+He (Bar Kamtza) said: "Since the rabbis were sitting there and did not protest, it seems that they were pleased with what happened.
+I will go slander them before the emperor."

 He said to the Caesar: "The Jews are rebelling against you."

 "Send them a sacrifice and see if they offer it."